Get confident about your retirement

 1. Retirement income worry: Who worries and why?
 National Seniors and Challenger January 2020.

 *Personal advice is limited to BUSSQ products and is advice on insurance, investment choice, contributions and retirement.
-The cost of this advice is included in the BUSSQ Trustee related costs. ^Tailored retirement advice is advice on retirement income streams and transition to retirement.
-As this advice extends beyond a member’s BUSSQ super account it is billed on a per hour basis.
+The cost of this advice is included in the administration fees and costs.
+BUSSQ members also have access to tailored retirement advice which is advice on retirement income streams and transition to retirement.
+If the advice given extends beyond a member’s BUSSQ super account, an additional fee is payable which will be detailed in the Statement of Advice your advisor gives you.
 Advice is provided by Link Advice Pty Ltd (ABN 36 105 811 836 AFSL 258145).

 This information is general advice only and does not take into account or consider your personal objectives, financial situation or needs.
 Before acting, you should review the relevant Product Disclosure Statement to ensure you have all the information about the BUSSQ product and how it works and consider the appropriateness of the information to your needs or seek independent advice from a properly qualified professional.
-Prepared by BUSS (Queensland) Pty Ltd (ABN 15 065 081 281, AFSL 237860) as Trustee for BUSSQ (BUSSQ Fund, ABN 85 571 332 201).
+Prepared by BUSS(Queensland) Pty Ltd ABN 15 065 081 281, AFSL 237860, Trustee of Building Unions Superannuation Scheme (Queensland) (BUSSQ) ABN 85 571 332 201.

 This webpage provides general information only and does not take into account your personal financial situation or needs.
 Before acting, you should review the Product Disclosure Statement to ensure you have all the information about the relevant BUSSQ product and how it works and consider the appropriateness of the information to your needs or obtain financial advice tailored for your personal circumstances.
 A Target Market Determination (TMD) document shows the target market of consumers that a product is designed for and can be viewed on our TMD page.